}

 • No retroactive decision rewriting

-• Clear linkage between signals and exposure
+• Clear linkage between signals, conviction, and executed actions

 The Oracle never hides prior actions.

-5. Price Context & Trade Markers
+4. Price Context & Trade Markers

 The price chart overlays: